Services

 The publication is done within 18 months of filing the local application or the priority date, whichever is earlier

 Patent applicants get a minimum period of 30 months from the date of filing of local applications or the date of filing of international applications (if they were filed directly) to decide whether or not to enter other countries to get protection.
-Many countries including India have an increased period of 30 months.
-This period varies from 30- 34 months which is 31 months while entering India.
+Many countries, including India, have an extended period of 30 months.
+This period varies from 30–34 months, which is 31 months while entering India.
 In many countries, translations are required to be done to comply with the language requirements of local patent offices.

-The PCT application or the Paris convention application has to be filed within 12 months of the earliest date of filing of the local application failing which further foreign application corresponding to the original local application can be filed.
+The PCT application or the Paris Convention application has to be filed within 12 months of the earliest date of filing of the local application, failing which no further foreign application corresponding to the original local application can be filed.

-In the PCT process, an applicant gets at least 18 months from the time the international patent application (or usually 30 months from the filing date of the initial patent application of which the applicant claim priority) before beginning the national phase procedures with individual patent Offices and to fulfill the national requirements.
-During the international phase, the patent applicant gets an International Search Report (ISR) from the International Searching Authority (ISA) which gives a non-binding opinion on patentability.
-Based on this report, the patent applicants can decide whether or not to enter national phases.
+In the PCT process, an applicant gets at least 18 months from the time the international patent application (or usually 30 months from the filing date of the initial patent application of which the applicant claims priority) before beginning the national phase procedures with individual patent offices and to fulfill the national requirements.
+During the international phase, the patent applicant gets an International Search Report (ISR) from the International Searching Authority (ISA), which gives a non-binding opinion on patentability.
+Based on this report, the patent applicant can decide whether or not to enter national phases.

 To file the national phase application in India, the applicant has to provide some documents to the patent office.
-The complete specification has to be provided which includes description, claims (if amended, both as originally filed and as amended), abstracts and drawings.
+The complete specification has to be provided, which includes the description, claims (if amended, both as originally filed and as amended), abstract, and drawings.
 An English translation is required for the description.
-The details of applicant and inventor(s) including name nationality and addresses have to be provided along with the priority claim.
-Where PCT application claims a priority and the priority document was filed in compliance with Rule 17.1 of PCT with WIPO, a copy of Form of International Bureau 304 (PCT/IB/304) has to be filed with Indian Patent Office.
-Other documents such as the power of attorney, declaration of inventor-ship, verification of translation, etc., are also needed while filing a national phase application in India.
+The details of the applicant and inventor(s), including names, nationalities, and addresses, have to be provided along with the priority claim.
+Where a PCT application claims priority, and the priority document was filed in compliance with Rule 17.1 of PCT with WIPO, a copy of Form of International Bureau 304 (PCT/IB/304) has to be filed with the Indian Patent Office.
+Other documents such as the power of attorney, declaration of inventorship, verification of translation, etc., are also needed while filing a national phase application in India.

-The experienced professionals at GPF are there to guide the clients through the process associated with the National Phase patent application.
-The team at GPF works with clients to provide and implement filing strategies based on the client’s demands and making it in a timely scheduled manner.
+The experienced professionals at GPF are there to guide clients through the process associated with the National Phase patent application.
+The team at GPF works with clients to provide and implement filing strategies based on the client’s demands and ensure timely execution.

 Read More